toladata/TolaActivity/test/js/README.md

 - **wdio.manual.conf.js** -- Runs all of the tests in the suite agsinst both the Chrome and the Firefox browsers.

-## The Big Green Button©: Quickstart guide for the impatient
+## The Big Green Button<sup>©</sup>: Quickstart guide for the impatient

 ![](docs/big_green_button.jpg)

-If you just want to run the tests, have a functional development system, and have `git` `node` and `npm` installed, the following sequence of steps and commands should work for you.
+If you just want to run the tests, have a functional development system, and have `node` and `npm` installed, the following sequence of steps and commands will get you going:

-Edit `config.json` and change the _username_, _password_, and _baseurl_
-values to suit your needs.
-In particular:
-- _username_ and _password_ correspond to your MercyCorps SSO login
-- _baseurl_ points to the home page of the TolaActivity instance you are testing
-- Under **no** circumstances should this suite be run against the production TolaActivity server.
-It will create loads of bad data.

 ```
 git clone https://github.com/mercycorps.org/TolaActivity.git
-get checkout merge-test
 cd TolaActivity/test/js
-[edit user config file]
+[edit user config file as described below]
 make install
-./node_modules/.bin/wdio
+./node_modules/.bin/wdio wdio.auto.conf.js
 ```

+### Create the user config file
+Copy the example user config file to _config.json_ (`cp config-example.json config.json`) and edit _config.json_, changing _username_, _password_, and _baseurl_ to suit your needs.
+In particular:

+- _username_ and _password_ must correspond to your MercyCorps SSO login
+- _baseurl_ points to the home page of the TolaActivity instance you are testing
+- **Under no circumstances should this suite be run against the production TolaActivity server.
+It will create bad data, result in a lot of work to remove, and potentially result in losing known-good, live data.**

-The last command starts Selenium server, which is a big fat Java app.
-As a result, there might be a brief pause while the Selenium server starts, so please be patient.
-You'll know the tests have started when web browsers start dancing on your desktop.
-The last step, `wdio`, starts the WebDriverIO test and then runs the complete test suite for each configured browser, shows the test results, and then exits, terminating the server as it goes.
+The last command, `./node_modules/.bin/wdio`, starts Selenium server, which is a Java app.
+As a result, there might be a multi-second pause while it starts.
+When web browsers start operating themselves on your desktop, the tests have started.
+The last step, `wdio wdio.auto.conf.js`, starts the WebDriverIO bits, the Selenium server, unconditionally runs the complete test suite for each configured browser, shows the test results, and then exits, terminating the server as it goes.
 The output should resemble the following, hopefully without the test failures:

 ```
 $ cd test/js
-$ ./node_modules/.bin/wdio
+$ ./node_modules/.bin/wdio wdio.auto.conf.js

-․․․․․․․․․․․․․․․․․․․․․․․․F․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․F․․
+․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․F․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․F․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․

-69 passing (161.60s)
+144 passing (396.40s)
-93 skipped
+140 skipped
 2 failing

-1) TolaActivity Program Indicators page should have matching indicator counts on data button and in table:
+1) Program Indicators table should toggle table when a PI Indicators button is clicked:
-Indicator count mismatch: expected 8 to equal 0
+expected true to equal false
+running chrome
 running firefox
-AssertionError: Indicator count mismatch: expected 8 to equal 0
+AssertionError: expected true to equal false
-    at /Users/kwall/repos/TolaActivity/test/js/test/specs/indicators.js:132:14
+    at Context.<anonymous> (/home/kwall/Work/TolaActivity/test/js/test/specs/indicators_table.js:51:14)
         at new Promise (<anonymous>)
-    at new F (/Users/kwall/repos/TolaActivity/test/js/node_modules/core-js/library/modules/_export.js:35:28)
-    at new Promise (<anonymous>)
-    at new F (/Users/kwall/repos/TolaActivity/test/js/node_modules/core-js/library/modules/_export.js:35:28)
+            at new F (/home/kwall/Work/TolaActivity/test/js/node_modules/core-js/library/modules/_export.js:35:28)

-2) Indicator Targets Targets tab "Event" target frequency should default "Number of events" to 1:
+========= Your concise report ==========
+chrome::undefined:latest
+All went well !!
+========= Your concise report ==========
+chrome::undefined:latest
+All went well !!
+[...]
+========= Your concise report ==========
+chrome::undefined:latest
+Test failed (1):
+Fail : Program Indicators table2 => should toggle table when a PI Indicators button is clicked
+AssertionError : expected true to equal false
+[...]
+========= Your concise report ==========
+firefox::undefined:latest
+All went well !!
+========= Your concise report ==========
+firefox::undefined:latest
+Test failed (1):
+Fail : Program Indicators table2 => should toggle table when a PI Indicators button is clicked
-Did not receive expected number of target events: expected 1 to equal ''
+AssertionError : expected true to equal false
-running firefox
-AssertionError: Did not receive expected number of target events: expected 1 to equal ''
-    at Context.<anonymous> (/Users/kwall/repos/TolaActivity/test/js/test/specs/targets.js:545:16)
-    at new Promise (<anonymous>)
-    at new F (/Users/kwall/repos/TolaActivity/test/js/node_modules/core-js/library/modules/_export.js:35:28)
+[...]
 ```

 ## Manual installation and testing